Shopify/hydrogen/packages/mini-oxygen/.github/ISSUE_TEMPLATE/story.md

 -

 ### Tasks
-_Cross-disciplinary atomic tasks required to complete the story_
+_Cross-disciplinary atomic units of work required to complete the story_
 <!-- To be hydrated out by the implementation team.
 Could be turned into issues themselves for tracking. -->

 - [ ]